bradgough/labs/HYCU/hycu_lab.rst

 - VM backup
 - Application Aware backup

 5. This time, we will focus on a full VM backup.
-Highlight the VM machine you want to backup - As shown in Picture 21, click on “Polices” on the top right, and select one of the polices.
+Highlight the VM machine you want to backup - As shown in (Picture 21), click on “Polices” on the top right, and select one of the polices.
 (Picture 22).

+.. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image21.png
+.. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image22.png

 6. As soon as the policy gets assigned, your first full backup will start, and you can track its status by clicking on 		“Jobs" in the main left-hand pane.
 (Picture 23)

+.. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image23.png

 7. Once backup completes, if you want to manually trigger an incremental backup, you can start it by clicking on the 		“Backup” button on the top.
 (Picture 24)

+.. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image24.png

 8. By hovering your mouse over the backup status column, you can see which type of backup was done, and all of the 		important details of that backup.
 (Picture 25)

+.. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image25.png

 	**Congratulations, you've just completed your first HYCU backup!!!**

-.. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image21.png
-.. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image22.png
-.. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image23.png
-.. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image24.png
-.. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image25.png

 EXERCISE 6 - VM RESTORE
 +++++++++++++++++++++++